napari/napari/docs/source/explanations/rendering.md

 Eventually we expect that Napari will load data into an octree and will render the data out of this octree.
 The octree is spatial data structure that divides space into regions, but can also hold many different representations of the data, each one at a different resolution or level of detail.

-An octree is similar to Napari's current image pyramids, but the spatial decomposition is more explicit and more general.
+An octree is similar to Napari's current image pyramids, but the spatial decomposition element.
 See Apple's nice [illustration of an octree](https://developer.apple.com/documentation/gameplaykit/gkoctree):

 ![octree](images/octree.png)